 Foliage – deciduous

-It often grows wild and self-sows, but you can also plant it in your garden.
+It often grows wild and self-sows, but you can also plant it in your garden if you live where it is native to.

 Tamarisk is planted preferably in fall but also until spring it if doesn’t freeze in your area.